Gentle Summer Day in Cala Rajada: August 7, 2025

 A summer day to breathe easy in Cala Rajada

-On August 7, Cala Rajada shows its relaxed side: sun and a few harmless clouds alternate, with highs reaching a pleasant 27°C. Those who stroll along the promenade in the morning hear the soft clink of coffee cups, gull calls and the distant scraping as fishermen mend their nets.
-The air feels warm but not oppressive — a day when the island seems calm and easy for a moment.
+On August 7, Cala Rajada shows its relaxed side: sun and a few harmless clouds alternate, with highs reaching a pleasant 27°C. Those who stroll along the promenade in the morning hear the soft clink of coffee cups, gull calls and the distant scraping as fishermen mend their nets, as described in Sunny Summer Day in Cala Rajada: Harbor Air, Seagull Song and a Dip in the Sea.

 Fresh in the morning, cozy during the day